A Marriage Story in Chapters

 Since mid-life is often a time when we feel the need take stock of our lives, it seems our 25th, or “silver,” anniversary is the perfect catalyst for some reflection on our marriage story; the timeline of events and subsequent emotions that tie it all together.
 The meanderings herein are my way of processing and organizing my feelings about marriage and my journey through it, thus far.
 Make of it what you will.

 I am not quite sure how Darren and I find ourselves celebrating a quarter century of shared experience; almost 30 years, if you count dating in high school and college.
 Yet, here we are upon the doorstep of our 25th wedding (elopement) anniversary.
-I can only speak for myself with regards to this experience.
-But, having known Darren since I was fifteen years old has given me ample opportunity to notice how his brain works, and, though he would likely express it differently, I suspect we are on the same page… or, at least, in the same book in which our marriage story is contained!
+I can only speak for myself with regards to this experience, but, having known Darren since I was fifteen years old has given me ample opportunity to notice how his brain works.
+Though he would likely express it differently, I suspect we are on the same page… or, at least, in the same book in which our marriage story is contained!

 I could share some trite anniversary sappiness about the joys of marriage, and my anticipation about what the next twenty-five years will bring.
 But, truth be told, it has not always been easy, and such sentiments would not express the full picture.
 And, though my anticipation for our future is real, the reality of our journey to the present cannot be summed up in an inspirational social media meme.
 Marriage has been the breeding ground for personal growth, fraught with communication hurdles, individual differences and moments of downright doubt and uncertainty.
 Yet, amongst these challenges have been many beautiful moments, fun adventures, lots of laughter and plenty of valuable insights, some of which I will try to articulate here.